bantolov/RhetosWorkshop/Day4/day4.md

    * Each book has an employee assigned to it.
    * Every employee can read all book records, but only the employee assigned to the book can edit that record in Book entity.
-   * Only the employee assigned to the book can edit the book's comments (see entity Comment).
+   * Only the employee assigned to the book can edit the book's chapters (see entity Chapter).

 Assignment notes and common issues: